 But all this I laid to heart, examining it all, how the righteous and the wise and their deeds are in the hand of God.
 Whether it is love or hate, man does not know; both are before him. – Ecclesiastes 9:1 ESV

 My times are in your hand; rescue me from the hand of my enemies and from my persecutors! – Psalm 31:15 ESV

 But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand. – Isaiah 64:8 ESV

 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you. – 1 Peter 5:6-7 ESV

 In his hand is the life of every living thing and the breath of all mankind. – Job 12:10 ESV

 As believers, we’re encouraged to “hold on to God’s unchanging hand”.
 God is the only constant in our universe.
 He always was and always will be.
 He never changes.
 God’s hand is unchanging.
 We can trust Him to work on our behalf and in our best interest.

 Lord, thank You for keeping me under the shadow of Your right hand.
 I ask that You open my eyes to see You working in my life and in the lives of those around me.
 In Jesus’ name.
 Amen.

-Do we get preoccupied with our daily lives to the point that we forget how truly blessed we are?
+Do you get preoccupied with your daily lives to the point that you forget how truly blessed you are?
 Take a minute to think of five small things that God has done for you today (for example a sunrise or sunset).